moderntribe/square-one/docs/theme/components/content_block.md

 ### Example Usage

-An hero panel twig file, being passed the 'content_block' var that was assembled by the panel controller using the content_block component.
+A Hero panel twig file, being passed the 'content_block' var that was assembled by the panel controller using the content_block component.

 ```twig
 {# Panel: Hero #}